ml-opt/dnn_opt/docs/code_standards.md

   4.4.
 Always specify virtual modifier in derived classes.

   4.5.
-Include headers that do not belong to the library first and then include the headers that belong to the library.
+Include headers that do not belong to the library first using `<>` for non local files and then include the headers that belong to the library using `""` for local files.

   4.6.
 In .cpp files implement the most important methods of the class first, then implement trivial methods (e.g. getters and setters) and finally implement the constructor and destructor of the class.

+  4.7.
+Use `nullptr` instead of `0`  to indicate a null pointer.

+  4.8.
+Never use using namespace in a header file.
+This causes the namespace you are using to be pulled into the namespace of all files that include the header file.

+  4.9.
+Use include guards in header files.